triton-inference-server/server/docs/model_configuration.rst

 Instance Groups
 ---------------

-The TensorRT Inference Server can provide multiple :ref:`execution instances <section-concurrent-model-execution>` of a model so that multiple simultaneous inference requests for that model can be handled simultaneously.
+The Triton Inference Server can provide multiple :ref:`execution instances <section-concurrent-model-execution>` of a model so that multiple simultaneous inference requests for that model can be handled simultaneously.
 The model configuration :cpp:var:`ModelInstanceGroup